breakin/snestistics/docs/tutorial-auto.md

 We've tried it on other games with worse results and this is a feature I imagine will be rewritten a lot.
 When an *autolabelsfile* is specified auto annotation will run and the file will be saved.
 If that file is still part of the command line it will be reused, unless -autoannotate is specified.
 It is up to the user if he/she want the auto labels file to remain auto (by keeping it as a autolabelsfile) or if they simply want to treat it as a regular labels file after it has been generated.
 This enabled manual editing to fix up "broken" functions.
 We recommend putting it in a labels file of its own either way such that it can be regenerated if needed later.

-Lets look at this feature then!
+Let's look at this feature then!
 Here is a command line:
 ~~~~~~~~~~~~~~~~
 snestistics
   -romfile battle_pinball.sfc